Quotation Marks for "Alleged" or "So-called"

 - Using his father's equipment, Alexander found over 50,000 bacteria on a "clean" chopping

 - The sheep were noticeably stressed.
 It must've been a very big "cat."
 (In this example, the quotation marks play two roles.
-They show a quotation of somebody who claimed the culprit was a cat and also allude to the idea of a so-called cat.)
+They show someone's words and they portray sarcasm (like using "so-called").

 - The waves "know" when you're about to stand up on the board.
 (Clearly, waves cannot know things.
 The quotes are used to convey the idea of "not literally.")

 - Peter's so-called "mates" left him on the path to freeze.
-(In this example, so-called and the quotation marks are doing the same job.
-This is known as tautology.)
+(In this example, "so-called" and the quotation marks are doing the same job.
+This is known as tautology.
+You should trust your readers to know why you've used quotation marks.)

 - Peter's so-called mates left him on the path to freeze.